 CyberAgent (CYGIY) Rating Increased to Buy at Zacks Investment Research

-CyberAgent (OTCMKTS:CYGIY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Monday.
-The firm presently has a $25.00 price objective on the stock.
-Zacks Investment Research‘s price objective indicates a potential upside of 12.41% from the stock’s current price.
+CyberAgent (OTCMKTS:CYGIY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Monday, March 26th.
+The firm presently has a $25.00 price target on the stock.
+Zacks Investment Research‘s target price indicates a potential upside of 12.41% from the stock’s previous close.

 According to Zacks, “CyberAgent Inc. provides internet services.
 Its business portfolio includes blog media website, internet ad business, game services and investment development business for smartphones and PC.
 CyberAgent Inc. is headquartered in Tokyo, Japan. “

-Shares of CyberAgent (OTCMKTS CYGIY) traded up $2.23 during mid-day trading on Monday, hitting $22.24.
-The company had a trading volume of 200 shares, compared to its average volume of 300.
+OTCMKTS:CYGIY traded up $2.23 during trading hours on Monday, reaching $22.24.
+200 shares of the company were exchanged, compared to its average volume of 300.
 CyberAgent has a twelve month low of $13.76 and a twelve month high of $22.24.

-ILLEGAL ACTIVITY NOTICE: “CyberAgent (CYGIY) Rating Increased to Buy at Zacks Investment Research” was first reported by Macon Daily and is owned by of Macon Daily.
-If you are reading this story on another domain, it was copied illegally and reposted in violation of US & international copyright & trademark law.
-The correct version of this story can be read at https://macondaily.com/2018/03/26/cyberagent-cygiy-rating-increased-to-buy-at-zacks-investment-research.html.
+TRADEMARK VIOLATION NOTICE: “CyberAgent (CYGIY) Rating Increased to Buy at Zacks Investment Research” was first posted by Macon Daily and is the property of of Macon Daily.
+If you are viewing this news story on another publication, it was stolen and reposted in violation of United States and international trademark and copyright law.
+The original version of this news story can be viewed at https://macondaily.com/2018/04/02/cyberagent-cygiy-rating-increased-to-buy-at-zacks-investment-research-updated.html.

 CyberAgent, Inc operates as an Internet services company in Japan.
 It offers blogging, community, and game services for smartphones; and operates as an advertising agency specializing in Internet advertising services.
 The company also develops and provides smartphone games for the platforms of other companies, as well as the game platforms, such as Mobage and Gree, App Store, and Google Play.